Where should you bank your baby’s cord blood? Public vs private cord blood banking

 After the birth of a baby, the umbilical cord and placenta are typically discarded as medical waste, but if requested, stem cells from the cord blood inside of them can be collected for storage or donation.
-Stem cells can be used to treat a variety of diseases.
-Learn what these diseases are in our comprehensive list of diseases treatable with cord blood stem cells.
+The stem cells in cord blood can be used to treat 80+ serious medical conditions.
+Learn what these conditions are in our comprehensive list of conditions treatable with cord blood stem cells.

-Clearly, it is advantageous to save cord blood stem cells, but it can be confusing to decide where to store them.
+There are clear benefits to saving cord blood stem cells, but it can be confusing to decide where to store them.
 There are currently two options: public cord blood banks and private cord blood banks.
-Public and private banks serve very different purposes, and it is important to know which type of bank would be more beneficial to you and your family.
+Public and private banks serve very different purposes, and it is important to know which type of banking options makes the most sense for you and your family.

 Private Cord Blood Banking

 Private cord blood banks allow families to store cord blood stem cells for themselves and their loved ones.
-They are privately funded, and typically charge a first-year processing fee that ranges from about $1,400 to $2,300, plus annual storage costs of about $115 to $150.
-(Americord offers cord blood banking for a one-time fee of $1,999, which includes 20 years of storage).
+They are privately funded, and typically charge a first-year processing fee that ranges from about $1,400 to $2,300, plus annual storage costs (Americord offers annual and monthly payment options, as well as cord blood banking for a one-time fee of $3,499, which includes 20 years of storage).
 The pros and cons of private cord blood banking are listed below.

 - You own your baby’s stem cells and therefore you are the only person who can decide who can use them